Latest Results from ATLAS Higgs Search

 4 July 2012 | By

-The following statement is also available in PDF format in: Catalan - Chinese (Simplified) - Chinese (Traditional) - Dutch - English - Finnish - French - German - Georgian - Greek - Hebrew - Italian - Japanese - Norwegian - Portuguese (Brazilian) - Portuguese (Portugal) - Russian - Spanish - Swedish - Turkish.
+The following statement is also available in PDF format in: Catalan - Chinese (Simplified) - Chinese (Traditional) - Dutch - English - Finnish - French - German - Georgian - Greek - Hebrew - Italian - Japanese - Klingon - Norwegian - Portuguese (Brazilian) - Portuguese (Portugal) - Russian - Spanish - Swedish - Turkish.

 On 4 July, 2012, the ATLAS experiment presented a preview of its updated results on the search for the Higgs Boson.
 The results were shown at a seminar held jointly at CERN and via video link at ICHEP, the International Conference for High Energy Physics in Melbourne, Australia, where detailed analyses will be presented later this week.
 At CERN, preliminary results were presented to scientists on site and via webcast to their colleagues located in hundreds of institutions around the world.

 "The search is more advanced today than we imagined possible," said ATLAS spokesperson Fabiola Gianotti.
 "We observe in our data clear signs of a new particle, at the level of 5 sigma, in the mass region around 126 GeV.
 The outstanding performance of the LHC and ATLAS and the huge efforts of many people have brought us to this exciting stage.
 A little more time is needed to finalize these results, and more data and more study will be needed to determine the new particle’s properties."

 The Higgs Boson is an unstable particle, living for only the tiniest fraction of a second before decaying into other particles, so experiments can observe it only by measuring the products of its decay.
 In the Standard Model, a highly successful physics theory that provides a very accurate description of matter, the Higgs Boson is expected to decay to several distinct combinations of particles, or channels, with the distribution among the channels depending on its mass.